Towards Backdoor Attacks and Defense in Robust Machine Learning Models: Evaluation

-The triggers for each attack and tasks are shown in \Cref{fig:backdoor-triggers}.
+\textbf{Attack Configuration:} The triggers for each visible backdoor attack and tasks are shown in {\Cref{fig:backdoor-triggers}}.
 The trigger for localised backdoors is a square at the bottom right corner of the image, this is to avoid covering the important parts of the original training image.
 The trigger for distributed backdoors is made up of two smaller squares, one at the top left corner of the image and another at the bottom right corner.
-The total size of the trigger is less than one percent of the entire image for both attacks.
+The total size of the trigger is less than one percent of the entire image for both of these visible backdoor triggers.

+For the invisible attacks the triggers are seen in \Cref{fig:backdoor-triggers-invisible-pattern} and \Cref{fig:backdoor-triggers-invisible-adv}.
+The static backdoor trigger is seen in \Cref{fig:backdoor-triggers-invisible-pattern} (a).
+It is important to note that the trigger image is enhanced to view the trigger with ease.
+The actual poisoned images for the invisible static backdoor attack are seen in \Cref{fig:backdoor-triggers-invisible-pattern} (b, c, d).
+Similarly, we use the adversarial perturbation-based invisible backdoor attack described in Zhong et al.~\cite{zhong2020backdoor} to generate invisible backdoors which are adversarial in nature.
+The images with backdoor trigger for MNIST, Fashion-MNIST and CIFAR-10 are seen in \Cref{fig:backdoor-triggers-invisible-adv} (a, b, c) and the enhanced triggers are seen in \Cref{fig:backdoor-triggers-invisible-adv} (d, e, f) respectively.

 \textbf{Detection Configuration:} The detection configuration used in our evaluation are shown in \Cref{tab:detection-params} (\Cref{sec:additional-tabs}).
+For all datasets, we have conducted a preliminary controlled experiment of detection parameters (\textit{see} RQ4).
+This is to determine the best parameter for backdoor detection using \AG, without over-fitting.
 For each dataset, the epsilon ($\epsilon$) ball for input perturbation is fixed.
 For MNIST and Fashion-MNIST, the parameter $\epsilon$ is 100 and it is 500 for CIFAR-10.
 This places a uniform limit on input perturbation for each dataset.
 The perplexity for t-SNE is a tuneable parameter that balances the attention between the local and global aspects of the data.
 The authors suggest a value between five and 50~\cite{tsne} and as a result we chose 30.
 The bandwidth in the mean shift algorithm is the size of the kernel function.
-This value is constant for each dataset, it is automatically computed with the scikit-learn mean shift clustering algorithm.\footnote{\url{https://scikit-learn.org/stable/modules/generated/sklearn.cluster.estimate_bandwidth.html}} The resulting bandwidths are 35, 28 and 21 for MNIST, Fashion-MNIST and CIFAR-10, respectively.
+This value is constant for each dataset, it is automatically computed with the scikit-learn mean shift clustering algorithm.~\footnote{\url{https://scikit-learn.org/stable/modules/generated/sklearn.cluster.estimate_bandwidth.html}} For the backdoor attacks, the resulting bandwidths are 35, 28 and 21 for MNIST, Fashion-MNIST and CIFAR-10, respectively.
+Additionally, we also test the sensitivity of the \AG technique to variance in the bandwidth, and (the number of) initial seed images (\textit{see} \RQ4).
+For instance, we run \AG with $\pm$ 3 around the respective calculated values for mean shift bandwidth.